Leikrit/Leikrit.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm Jerry J. Y. LI, welcome to my personal website.
+I'm Jinyi (Jerry) LI, welcome to my personal website.
 In here, you can discover something about me.

 I am currently an undergraduate student in South China University of Technology.
 I have visited <a href='https://www.lmh.ox.ac.uk/prospective-students/lmh-summer-programmes'>Lady Margaret's Hall, University of Oxford</a> during the summer 2023 and participated in the <a href='https://www.instagram.com/lmhsummerprogrammes?igsh=MTV0ZWM0NHhzdjZpbw=='>AI programme</a>.
 With great pleasure, I appeared in the <a href='https://youtu.be/MYwZTulZPLA'>official video</a> posted by LMH.